Drjey90/6-simple-prototyping-steps/src/index.md

 bodyClass: "[ front ]"
 title: "Prototyping principles"

-page:
 subtitle: "Six simple steps for coding effective interfaces in HTML & CSS"
 primary_msg: "Guidelines to help you implement healthy interfaces that add real business value and deliver good user experience."
 description: "Guidelines to help you implement healthy interfaces that add real business value and deliver good user experience."

-pagesubnav:
 pageNumber: '1'
 nextUrl: '/setup/'
 nextUrlText: 'Project Setup'
 previousUrlText: ''
 previousUrl: '/'

 ---

 Once your key pages are fully mocked-up and you have an idea of the design direction, code a prototype in HTML and CSS that you can test and use as a blueprint to implement your website.